 The Read Identification (RDID) instruction allows the 8-bit manufacturer identification code to be read, followed by two bytes of device identification.
-The manufacturer identification is assigned by JEDEC, and has the value 37h.
-The device identification is assigned by the device manufacturer, and indicates the memory in the first bytes (30h), and the memory capacity of the device in the second byte (14h for A25L080).
-Any Read Identification (RDID) instruction while an Erase, or Program cycle is in progress, is not decoded, and has no effect on the cycle that is in progress.
+The manufacturer identification is assigned by JEDEC, and has the value 37h, plus the continuation identification for AMIC Technology.
+The device identification is assigned by the device manufacturer, and indicates the memory in the first bytes (20h), and the memory capacity of the device in the second byte (13h).